redpen-cc/redpen-doc/source/validator.rst

   you know
   hey
   kidding
-  why is hell
+  what the hell
   ...

 InvalidWord
 ~~~~~~~~~~~~~~~~~~~~~

-InvalidWord validator checks if input sentences contains invalid words.
-If the input sentence contains invalid words, this validaor retuns the warning.
+InvalidWord validator checks if input sentences contain invalid words.
+If the input sentence contains invalid words, the validator generates a warning.

 .. table::